Ubaidmalik9567/Ubaidmalik9567/README.md

 ## 🌱 Lifelong Learner

-With hands-on experience in **Machine Learning, MLOps, and AI systems**, I continuously expand my knowledge in:
+With hands-on experience in **Machine Learning, Deep Learning, AI systems, and MLOps**, I focus on strengthening my expertise in:

 - Advanced Machine Learning techniques
 - LLM applications and AI workflows